 Still, there were people who only wanted to see the negativity in everything.
 Dr. Amalina was eventually forced to take a break from Twitter.

-Expressing her frustration, she also added that she would use the break to focus on her second PhD, career goals, and whatever best for her.
+Expressing her frustration, she also added that she would use the break to focus on her second PhD, career goals, and whatever that was best for her.

 Malaysians are clearly divided when it comes to Dr. Amalina.
 While a part of them sees Dr. Amalina as an inspiration, the other makcik bawang (people, especially Malay aunts who love gossiping) still treat her with hostility.

-So when Dr. Amalina stepped up to offer Ainul Mardhiah the help she needs, one of the former tweeted:
+So, when Dr. Amalina stepped up to offer Ainul Mardhiah the help she needed, one of the former tweeted:

 “Uncles, aunts and sometimes teachers used to refer to Dr Amalina as a disgrace.
 They blatantly judge her based on her appearance (hijab, skirts etc).
 But look who’s making a difference now?
 It doesn’t take a tudung labuh to give back to society, it just takes a heart of gold.” – @superluq

 After sharing her intention to help Ainul, Dr. Amalina also assisted the family to raise money to finance the flight to London.
-As a result, Malaysia Airlines (MAS) agreed to sponsor Ainul and her parents to fly to London.
+As a result, Malaysia Airlines (MAS) agreed to sponsor Ainul and her parents’ flight to London.

-The clothes covered was meant to help people look beyond the skin and superficial and appreciate the inner beauty of others.
-While in Malaysia, clearly a lot of people do it oppositely.
+The clothes covered was meant to help people look beyond the skin and the superficial, and appreciate the inner beauty of others.
+While in Malaysia, clearly for a lot of people it is the opposite.